Removal of Aircraft on Highway Following an Emergency Landing As Per Section 187 of the Highway Traffic Act | DK Legal Practice

 Yes No Share to Facebook

-What Is the Law About a Plane That Does An Emergency Landing On a Road?
+What Is the Law Applicable to Situations Where a Plane Did An Emergency Landing On a Roadway?

 Understanding the Law About Removal of An Aircraft After An Emergency Landing

-Aircraft Landing Upon Roadway During Emergency It is a very rare event; but does happen a few times per year, that an aircraft makes an emergency landing on a highway or roadway.
+Aircraft Landing Upon Roadway During Emergency A plane or other aircraft landing on a highway is, thankfully, a very rare event; however; in an emergency situation this can, and does happen.
 After an emergency landing, the Highway Traffic Act, R.S.O.
 1990, c.
 H.8 imposes various requirements relating to the timing and method for removing the aircraft.

 The Law

-Subsequent to an aircraft using a highway for an emergency landing, and where "highway" has various meanings as per the Highway Traffic Act, the law requires that the aircraft be removed from the highway as soon as possible.
+After an emergency landing of an aircraft upon a highway, meaning any type of road defined as a "highway" per the Highway Traffic Act, the aircraft must be removed as soon as reasonably possible.
 Furthermore, the law states that if the removal of the plane, or other aircraft, will make use of the highway for a take-off, then a commercial pilot must perform the take-off and the commercial pilot must be someone other than the pilot who made the emergency landing.
-Additionally, among other things, a police force or police service must approve the use of the highway for take-off of the aircraft and provide, sensibly so, traffic control.
-Specifically, the Highway Traffic Act states:
+Also, as surely is common sense, a police force or police service must provide consent to using the highway for the take-off as well as providing traffic control.
+The Highway Traffic Act specifically states:

 Aircraft on highways